rnmapbox/maps/docs/SymbolLayer.md

 ### Description

-The transition affecting any changes to this layer’s textColor propery.
+The transition affecting any changes to this layer’s textColor property.

 ### Type